Pitlochry: Arts and culture

 In 1951, John Stewart created the Pitlochry Festival Theatre, originally held in a tent.
 A purpose built structure was created at Portnacraig near the River Tummel designed by Law & Dunbar-Nasmith in 1979 and completed in 1981.

-Today it occupies a modern, spacious glass fronted building with open aspects across the river Tummell and Ben Vrackie.
-The theatre operates a unique repertoire system which means visitors to the area can see a different play every day during their Summer Season Festival.
-Open all year round.

 The Winter Words Festival, first held in 2004, is a 10-day literary festival that takes place every year in early February.
 Most events take place at the Pitlochry Festival Theatre, which attracts over 40 authors, broadcasters, wordsmiths and personalities.

 The sound and light show, The Enchanted Forest, takes place in Pitlochry's nearby Faskally Wood every year in October, attracting 70,000 visitors to the town.

 Every Monday during the summer, the Vale of Atholl Pipe Band, hosts a traditional evening of music, dancing and song, beginning and ending with a short parade along the high street.

 Climate

 As with the rest of the British Isles, Pitlochry experiences a maritime climate with mild summers and cool winters.
 The nearest official Met Office weather station for which online records are available is Faskally, about 2 mi north-west of the town centre.

 Typically the warmest day of the year will rise to 26.3 C and the coldest night will fall to -10.6 C. Pitlochry is notable for its range in temperature on 9 May 1978.
 The temperature in the morning was recorded as -7 °C, rising to 22 °C in the afternoon, giving a range of 29 C-change.
 This is one of the biggest daily temperature ranges in the United Kingdom.